JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-images.md

 <web-summary>Learn how to display images, load them from the file system or the network, and use them as window and
 tray icons in Compose Multiplatform for desktop.</web-summary>

-In Compose Multiplatform for desktop, images are loaded from the [multiplatform resources](compose-multiplatform-resources.md) library, the same as on other platforms.
-On top of that, desktop applications can read images from the file system or the network with JVM APIs and use images as window and tray icons.
+Compose Multiplatform for desktop loads images from the [multiplatform resources](compose-multiplatform-resources.md) library, just like other platforms.
+Desktop applications can also read images from the file system or the network with JVM APIs and use images as window and tray icons.

 <include from="compose-desktop-scrollbars.md" element-id="desktop-snippets-intro"/>